GraphQLGuide/book/text/type-system/field-arguments.md

 # Field arguments

 Any field can accept a named, unordered list of [arguments](http://spec.graphql.org/draft/#sec-Field-Arguments).
 Arguments can be scalars, enums, or *input objects*.
 An argument can be non-null to indicate it is required.
-Optional arguments can have a default value, like `name` below.
+Optional arguments can have a default value, like `width` below.

 ```gql
 type User {